HadiAlHassan/IDMS_CME/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 ## Prerequisutes to Use the Scraper.py File.

-pip install the requirements.TXT file (Mainly selenium Beautifulsoup4 requests lxml )
+pip install the requirements.TXT file (Mainly selenium Beautifulsoup4 requests lxml and pymupdf)

 For selenium you must install the suitable chrome driver (more details here https://pypi.org/project/selenium/)
 ------------------------------------------------------------------------------------------------------------------------------